 As of June 30th, 2014 mandatory animal testing can be waived by foreign companies who create cruelty-free products by applying with the CFDA or by participating in cross-border e-commerce.
 While we do not currently sell our products on the Chinese market, it is possible for customers in China to buy cruelty-free products from importers that meet the CIRS (Cosmetics Regulatory Complaince Division) standards.

 Hurraw!
 Balm contains certified organic ingredients and we participate in the NOP program.
 We are certified by the Montana Department of Agriculture for “made with organic ingredients” standards.
 We are also a certified organic handler.
 Twenty of our balms contain over 70% certified organic ingredients, the other four are made with 43-67% organic ingredients.
 By the fall of '17 we will be listing the % of organic ingredients is on each balm label near the ingredient panel.

 Common Question: Is your wax Organic?

 No. One of the reasons our balm is not >95% organic is simply because we use vegan candelilla wax.
-This wax is produced in Mexico but it is not, and probably never will be, certified organic which is why we can’t include it in the organic %.
+This wax is wild grown and processed in Mexico but it is not, and never will be, certified organic which is why we can’t include it in the organic %.

-Wax is not a food and therefore certifying under current “organic” agricultural standards is problematic.
+Wax is also not considered a food and therefore certifying under current “organic” agricultural standards is problematic.

 Wax is listed as an allowed non-organic, non-synthetic ingredient on the national list (National Organic Program (NOP) § 205.605(a) and is allowed in organically labeled products.
 It is annotated that it must be non-synthetic (derived from the plant using natural processes, without prohibited solvents: hexane, sulfuric acid, etc.).